padigru/stone-scissor-paper-frontend/README.md

-# StoneScissorsPaperFrontend
+# Stone Scissors Paper Frontend

-Frontend for a stone, scissor and paper game.
+Frontend for a stone, scissors and paper game.
 The backend for this game [is here](https://github.com/padigru/stone-scissor-paper-backend).

 ## Build the application as docker container